-Ursula Frayne Catholic College is a dual campus co-educational Catholic day college with students from kindergarten to Year 12.
-The College is led by the Principal with support from the Vice Principal and an executive leadership team comprising the Business Manager, Campus Minister and four Heads of School.
+Ursula Frayne Catholic College is a dual campus coeducational Catholic College with students from Kindergarten to Year 12.
+The College is led by the Principal with support from the Vice Principal and an executive leadership team comprising the Business Manager, Head of Ministry and four Heads of School.

 Ursula Frayne Catholic College aims to develop students from within, enabling them to become fully integrated human beings.
 Programs are directed to the growth of the whole person: spiritually, intellectually, physically, socially and emotionally.
 While all aspects of human development are important, the emphasis changes as students move from Kindergarten to Year 12.

 Research into the early years of schooling (Preparatory School) indicates that the focus should be on the physical, social and emotional dimensions.
 The physical aspects include the motor skills such as running, jumping, catching a ball and cutting with scissors.
 The social attributes involve following instructions and relating to adults and peers.
 The emotional dimension emphasises the capacity to behave in an acceptable way.
 Therefore, to meet these needs, the focus in the Preparatory School is on purposeful play.

 By the time students reach the Junior School, the intellectual dimension has really gained prominence with formal instruction in the eight learning areas of the Curriculum Framework.
 There is an emphasis on literacy and numeracy development.
 The spiritual dimension begins to mature with students receiving the Sacraments of Penance and First Eucharist.